PhantomBot/PhantomBot/docs/guides/content/commands/command-variables.md

 **Custom Arguments:**

-- `g (giftreward:int)` - The number of points awarded to the gifter for gifting a sub to someone else
+- `(giftreward:int)` - The number of points awarded to the gifter for gifting a sub to someone else

 **Example:**